tomkilpatrick/tomkilpatrick.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I recently started working as an oceanographer at the [Bureau of Ocean Energy Management (BOEM)](https://www.boem.gov) headquarters in Virginia, part of the [U.S. Department of the Interior](https://www.doi.gov).
+I am an ocean and atmospheric scientist at the [Bureau of Ocean Energy Management (BOEM)](https://www.boem.gov) headquarters in Virginia, part of the [U.S. Department of the Interior](https://www.doi.gov).
 Prior to that I was a postdoc and project scientist at the [Scripps Institution of Oceanography](https://scripps.ucsd.edu), U.C.
 San Diego.

 At Scripps I studied regional-scale atmosphere-ocean interactions, which have a strong influence on the climate variability that is felt by communities, including the impacts of climate change.
 I was advised by Prof. [Shang-Ping Xie](https://sxie.scrippsprofiles.ucsd.edu/), with funding from the [NASA physical oceanography program](https://science.nasa.gov/earth-science/oceanography/physical-ocean).
 I worked heavily with satellite observations of oceanic variables such as [sea surface temperature](http://www.remss.com/measurements/sea-surface-temperature/), [sea level](https://sealevel.jpl.nasa.gov/missions/), and [ocean color](https://oceancolor.gsfc.nasa.gov/); and atmospheric variables such as [surface winds](https://winds.jpl.nasa.gov/missions/quikscat/), rainfall, and clouds.
 We supplemented satellite data where appropriate with in situ observations from buoys, ships, and gliders.